linode/apl-docs/docs/apps/sealedsecrets.md

 While the controller generates its own certificates upon deployment, you also have the option to bring your own certificates.
 This allows the controller to consume certificates from a secret labeled with `sealedsecrets.bitnami.com/sealed-secrets-key=active`.
 The Secret should reside in the `sealed-secrets` namespace, which must be the same as the controller's namespace.
 You can have multiple secrets with this label.

-To configure BYO certificates, add the following to the `values.yaml` when installing APL:
+To configure BYO certificates, add the following to the `values.yaml`:

 ```yaml
 apps: